The Million Dollar Duck: Reception

-The Million Dollar Duck was one of three movies that film critic Gene Siskel walked out on during his professional career, the other two being the 1980 horror film Maniac and the 1996 comedy film Black Sheep.
+The Million Dollar Duck was one of three films that film critic Gene Siskel walked out on during his professional career, the other two being the 1980 horror film Maniac and the 1996 comedy film Black Sheep.
 Roger Ebert described the film as "one of the most profoundly stupid movies I've ever seen".
 Scott Weinberg of DVD Talk criticised the depiction of Duncan's character, stating "Sandy Duncan...is asked to play a housewife who's easily as stupid as a stone.
 Throughout the entire flick she's about two steps up from mental retardation.
 And this stuff is played for laughs!"
 He also called Million Dollar Duck "easily one of the Disney studio's very worst live-action family comedies.
 Ever".
 Revisionist critics have been less harsh on the film, understanding its targeted appeal was to children and getting into the spirit of the essential silliness of the premise of an extremely valuable duck.
 Despite poor reviews for the film, the comedic acting was appreciated at the time of its release with both Sandy Duncan and Dean Jones being nominated for Golden Globes for their performances.
 The film also marked the motion picture debut of Tony Roberts, who received solid reviews for his performance.

-On Rotten Tomatoes, the movie has an approval rating of 17% rating based on 6 reviews and an average rating of 3.5/10.
-On Metacritic the film has a weighted average score of 45 out of 100, based on 4 critics, indicating "Mixed or average reviews".
+On Rotten Tomatoes, the film has an approval rating of 17% rating based on 6 reviews and an average rating of 3.5/10.
+On Metacritic the film has a weighted average score of 45 out of 100, based on 4 critics, indicating "mixed or average reviews".